 - Health behavioral change interventions

-- Self-management of chronic disease
+- Self-management of acute and chronic conditions

 Health Systems and Outcome Research: “Nursing research on health systems and outcomes seeks to identify ways that the organization and delivery of health care influence quality, cost, and the experience of patients and their families….
 Research regarding issues of organization, delivery, financing, quality … behavior… and outcomes” (AACN, 2006, para.
 13).